Seagate/cortx-prvsnr/README.md

 # CORTX-Provisioner

-The process of setting up your IT Infrastrucure is called Provisioning.
-Provisioining involves managing access to data and resources to make these available to users and systems.
-Resource deoployment is a two-step process where you provision and then configure the resource.
+The process of setting up your IT Infrastructure is called Provisioning.
+Provisioning involves managing access to data and resources to make these available to users and systems.
+Resource deployment is a two-step process where you provision and then configure the resource.
 To set up the CORTX project, you'll need to provision your:

 - Server
 - Network